-The UW System offers eligible employees the opportunity to pay certain health care, dependent day care, parking and transit expenses with tax-free dollars through Flexible Spending Accounts (FSA) offered under the Employee Reimbursement Account (ERA) program.
+The UW System offers eligible employees the opportunity to pay certain health care and dependent day care expenses with tax-free dollars through Flexible Spending Accounts (FSA) offered under the Employee Reimbursement Account (ERA) program.
 The FSAs are administered by TASC.

 To comply with IRS requirements, documentation will be required to substantiate expenses eligible for reimbursement.
 In addition, receipts and related documentation may be required for purchases made with your TASC debit card.

 Review theand/or for more information including annual contribution limits, eligible expenses and deadlines.